ThorstenSuckow/funkionsprinzipien-und-anwendung-kuenstlicher-intelligenz-in-der-medizin/ki-in-der-medizin.github.io/docs/literaturverzeichnis/index.md

 ## 2.2 Das Rosenblatt-Perzeptron

+- **[Arb03]** M. A. Arbib, Hrsg., The handbook of brain theory and neural networks, 2nd ed.
+Cambridge, Mass: MIT Press, 2003.

 - **[GBC18]** I. Goodfellow, Y. Bengio, und A. Courville, Deep Learning.
 MIT Press, 2018.
 ISBN: 3958457002.

 - **[Nov62]** A.B.J.
 Novikoff.
 On convergence proofs on perceptrons.
 In _Proceedings of the Symposium on the Mathematical Theory of Automata, Vol. XII_, Seiten 615–622, 1962.